ehlkeh/WGMY2024/Christmas GIFt.md

 As suspected, the GIF is a super long GIF with a length of more than 254 hours.
 ![image](https://github.com/user-attachments/assets/9eefe4d2-ea14-4f80-b246-69eac71c557a)

-Let's see the last frame in the GIF.
+Let's see the last frame in the GIF by dragging the slidor to the far right.
 ![image](https://github.com/user-attachments/assets/299bdc98-d99c-4af1-b50b-6a0efdc8dc66)

 The flag is finally revealed.